 Many proteins need to have phosphorus derivatives attached to them, and mercury will get in the way of this.
 This may explain, at least to some degree, the incredible fatigue mercury patients experience.
 The molecule in your body responsible for energy -ATP- loses a phosphate group when you use it and becomes ADP.
 Then another phosphate must be added to “refurbish” it to ATP, so your body can reuse it and mercury gets in the way of this.

 The kidney is of great concern in mercury toxicity.
 In people who are occupationally exposed, studies have seen the incredible cell damage and protein leakage from the kidney.
 In the sensitive mercury patient with even just a few amalgam fillings, the same damage can be seen.
 The general public may show varying levels of this damage.
 The World Health Organization in 1991 concluded that urinary mercury of more than 100 m gm/gm creatinine (about 80 m gm/m3) or more increases the risk of neurological (tumor development) and protein in the urine leading to kidney damage.

-Research in the past few years, particularly from Europe has shown the devastating consequences mercury has on the effectiveness of the white blood cell of your immune system.
+Biological research in the past few years, particularly from Europe, has shown the devastating consequences mercury has on the effectiveness of the white blood cell of your immune system.
 It also can be part of the cause in autoimmune diseases such as the more serious arthritides, allergies, and some researchers believe, multiple sclerosis, lupus and Lou Gehrig’s disease.

 Mercury definitely has the ability to cross the placental membranes and so cause health disorders in the unborn child.
-In studies done by Marsh et al in 1981 and 1987, they showed that mothers with hair mercury levels of 70-640 m g/gm of hair during pregnancy have 30% increased risk of psychomotor and other neurological disorders in their infants.
+Studies done by Marsh et al in 1981 and 1987 showed that mothers with hair mercury levels of 70-640 m g/gm of hair during pregnancy have 30% increased risk of psychomotor and other neurological disorders in their infants.
 Even as low as 10-20 m g/gm can increase risk to 5% (WHO 1990).